Art Business Resources

 • Cello bags: I use 11x14” cello sleeves and 16x20” cello sleeves from ClearBags.com.
 Sign up for their coupon emails and wait for their free shipping campaigns.

 • Backing Board: I use 4 ply 11x14” backing board to support my archival prints in their cello bags.
-They are from ClearBags.com.
+They are also from ClearBags.com.

 • Logo sticker roll: You can purchase custom logo sticker rolls through VistaPrint here.
 I use 2 inch and 1 inch logo stickers for packaging purposes.